Roger Casement: The Black Diaries

 British officials have claimed that Casement kept the Black Diaries, a set of diaries covering the years 1903, 1910 and 1911 (twice).
-Jeffrey Dudgeon, who published an edition of all the diaries said, "His homosexual life was almost entirely out of sight and disconnected from his career and political work".
+Jeffrey Dudgeon, who published an edition of all the diaries said, "His homosexual life was almost entirely out of sight and disconnected from his career and political work."
 If genuine, the diaries reveal Casement was a homosexual who had many partners, had a fondness for young men and mostly paid for sex.

-In 1916, before Casement's conviction for high treason, British intelligence showed police typescripts (alleged copies of Casement’s diaries allegedly in police possession) to influential individuals in a campaign to destroy his reputation and to undermine sympathy for him.
+In 1916, before Casement's conviction for high treason, British intelligence showed police typescripts (alleged copies of Casement's diaries allegedly in police possession) to influential individuals in a campaign to destroy his reputation and to undermine sympathy for him.
 At a time of strong conservatism, not least among Irish Catholics, publicising the typescripts and Casement's alleged homosexuality undermined support for him.
 The question of whether the diaries are genuine or forgeries has been much disputed.
 The diaries were declassified for limited inspection (by persons approved by the Home Office) in August 1959.
 The manuscript diaries which were not shown in 1916 may today be seen at the British National Archives in Kew.
 Historians and biographers of Casement's life have taken opposing views.
 Roger McHugh (in 1976) and Angus Mitchell (since the 1990s) regard the diaries as forged.

+In 1997, The Lilliput Press in Dublin, published The Amazon Journal of Roger Casement, edited by Angus Mitchell.
+In addition to other correspondence, it reproduces Casement's "Putomayo Journal" covering the period between 23 September and 6 December 1910.
+Having been submitted to a parliamentary Select Committee in Westminster, the journal had in the public domain but, according to Mitchell, "had been almost entirely overlooked".
+Apart from various stylistic and narrative discrepancies (the journal gives a darker, more vivid account of the slavery Casement observed in the Amazonian region) there is the question of why Casement would have "kept two diaries for the same period, each containing information about the same events".
+Mitchell revised his earlier acceptance of the Black Diaries.
+He regards the existence of the Putamayo Journal is a fatal flaw in the case for their authenticity.

-Mitchell has published several articles in the Field Day Review of the University of Notre Dame.
-In 2019 Paul R. Hyde published Anatomy of a lie; Decoding Casement, a controversial investigation of the diaries which cited much official evidence and concluded that the bound diaries were forged after Casement’s death.
-Hyde’s central argument is that there is no independent witness evidence that the manuscript diaries physically existed in 1916.
+In 2019 Paul R. Hyde published Anatomy of a lie: Decoding Casement, a controversial investigation of the diaries which cited much official evidence and concluded that the bound diaries were forged after Casement's death.
+Hyde's central argument is that there is no independent witness evidence that the manuscript diaries physically existed in 1916.
 This argument has two sources; none of the studies and biographies pleading authenticity cite any names of independent persons who saw manuscript diaries in 1916; official UK government files also fail to cite such names but do verify that many named persons were shown the police typescripts.